-It would be best if you had some patience for this one and a tolerance for cold weather.
+You need some patience for this one and a tolerance for cold weather.

 Ride Snow Mobiles

-If you’ve never snow ridden a snowmobile before, this should be at the top of your list of experiences to try out.
+If you’ve never snow-ridden a snowmobile before, this should be at the top of your list of experiences to try out.
 There is nothing quite like it!
 It is a lot more comfortable and less physical than riding a jetski and just as much fun.

 Many snowmobile companies are offering guided tours.

-Saariselkä Reindeer Farm
+Saariselka Reindeer Farm

 Arguably, our favorite memory for many reasons.
 Everyone that plans a trip to Lapland wants to interact with a reindeer, and there are plenty of choices.

-You can take a sled ride, chase the Northern Lights, or tour the farm and feed the reindeer.
+You can take a sled ride, chase the Northern Lights, or simply tour the farm and feed the reindeer.